knative/docs/docs/eventing/samples/writing-receive-adapter-source/02-lifecycle-and-types.md

 // SampleSourceSpec holds the desired state of the SampleSource (from the client). type SampleSourceSpec struct {
+	// inherits duck/v1 SourceSpec, which currently provides:
+    // * Sink - a reference to an object that will resolve to a domain name or
+    //   a URI directly to use as the sink.
+    // * CloudEventOverrides - defines overrides to control the output format
+    //   and modifications of the event sent to the sink. duckv1.SourceSpec `json:",inline"`

     // ServiceAccountName holds the name of the Kubernetes service account
     // as which the underlying K8s resources should be run.
 If unspecified
     // this will default to the "default" service account for the namespace
     // in which the SampleSource exists.
     // +optional
     ServiceAccountName string `json:"serviceAccountName,omitempty"`

     // Interval is the time interval between events.
     //
     // The string format is a sequence of decimal numbers, each with optional
     // fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time
     // units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
+If unspecified
+    // this will default to "10s".
     Interval string `json:"interval"`

-	// Sink is a reference to an object that will resolve to a host
-	// name to use as the sink.
-	Sink *duckv1.Destination `json:"sink"`
 }

 // SampleSourceStatus communicates the observed state of the SampleSource (from the controller).